 Also, you must log in through the webinar platform to be eligible for a certificate.
 Participants who call-in-only are not eligible for CEUs or COAs.

-The Training Center of the University of Maryland School of Medicine, Department of Psychiatry certifies that this individual meets the criteria for 2.75 Continuing Education Credits (Category I) for Social Workers/2.75 Continuing Education (CE) for Psychologists/ and 2.75 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
-The Training Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
-The Training Center maintains responsibility for this program.
+The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is an approved sponsor of the Maryland Board of Social Work Examiners for 2.75 Continuing Education Credits (Category I) for Social Workers/ 2.75 Continuing Education (CE) for Psychologists/ and 2.75 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
+The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.

-The Evidence Based Practice Center of the University of Maryland School of Medicine, Department of Psychiatry certifies that this individual meets the criteria for 2.0 Continuing Education Credits (Category I) for Social Workers/2.0 Continuing Education (CE) for Psychologists/ and 2.0 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
-The Evidence Based Practice Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
-The Evidence Based Practice Center maintains responsibility for this program.
+The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is an approved sponsor of the Maryland Board of Social Work Examiners for 2.0 Continuing Education Credits (Category I) for Social Workers/ 2.0 Continuing Education (CE) for Psychologists/ and 2.0 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.
+The Evidence-Based Practice Center/the Training Center of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.

 The EBPC regularly schedules technical assistance sessions for Maryland providers seeking help with putting Person-Centered Care into practice.
 To find out about upcoming sessions, click the button below.